-1. A determination of injury shall be made only if the dumped or subsidized imports are, through the effects of dumping or subsidization, causing injury i.e., causing or threatening to cause material injury to an established Community industry or materially retarding the establishment of such an industry.
-Injuries caused by other factors, such as volume and prices of imports which are not dumped or subsidized, or contraction in demand, which, individually or in combination, also adversely affect the Community industry must not be attributed to the dumped or subsidized imports.

-2. An examination of injury shall involve the following factors, no one or several of which can necessarily give decisive guidance:
+- 1. A determination of injury shall be made only if the dumped or subsidized imports are, through the effects of dumping or subsidization, causing injury, i.e. causing or threatening to cause material injury to an established Community industry or materially retarding the establishment of such an industry.
+Injuries caused by other factors, such as volume and prices of imports which are not dumped or subsidized, or contraction in demand, which, individually or in combination, also adversely affect the Community industry must not be attributed to the dumped or subsidized imports. - 2.
+An examination of injury shall involve the following factors, no one or several of which can necessarily give decisive guidance:

-(a) volume of dumped or subsidized imports, in particular whether there has been a significant increase, either in absolute terms or relative to production or consumption in the Community;

-- (b) the prices of dumped or subsidized imports in particular whether there has been a significant price undercutting as compared with the price of a like product in the Community;

-- (c) the consequent impact on the industry concerned as indicated by actual or potential trends in the relevant economic factors such as:

-- production,

-- utilization of capacity,

-- stocks,

-- sales,

-- market share,

-- prices (i.e., depression of prices or prevention of price increases which otherwise would have occurred),

-- profits,

-- return on investment,

-- --- cash flow,

-- employment.

-3. A determination of threat of injury may only be made where a particular situation is likely to develop into actual injury.
-In this regard account may be taken of factors such as:

-- (a) rate of increase of the dumped or subsidized exports to the Community; - (b) export capacity in the country of origin or export, already in existence or which will be operational in the forseeable future, and the likelihood that the resulting exports will be to the Community; - (c) the nature of any subsidy and the trade effects likely to arise therefrom.

-4. The effect of the dumped or subsidized imports shall be assessed in relation to the Community production of the like product when available data permit its separate identification.
+- (a) volume of dumped or subsidized imports, in particular whether there has been a significant increase, either in absolute terms or relative to production or consumption in the Community; - (b) the prices of dumped or subsidized imports, in particular whether there has been a significant price undercutting as compared with the price of a like product in the Community; - (c) the consequent impact on the industry concerned as indicated by actual or potential trends in the relevant economic factors such as: - production, - utilization of capacity, - stocks, - sales, - market share, - prices (i.e., depression of prices or prevention of price increases which otherwise would have occurred), - profits, - return on investment, - cash flow, - employment. - 3.
+A determination of threat of injury may only be made where a particular situation is likely to develop into actual injury.
+In this regard account may be taken of factors such as: - (a) rate of increase of the dumped or subsidized exports to the Community; - (b) export capacity in the country of origin or export, already in existence or which will be operational in the foreseeable future, and the likelihood that the resulting exports will be to the Community; - (c) the nature of any subsidy and the trade effects likely to arise therefrom. - 4.
+The effect of the dumped or subsidized imports shall be assessed in relation to the Community production of the like product when available data permit its separate identification.
 When the Community production of the like product has no separate identity, the effect of the dumped or subsidized imports shall be assessed in relation to the production of the narrowest group or range of production which includes the like product for which the necessary information can be found.
-5. The term 'Community industry' shall be interpreted as referring to the Community producers as a whole of the like product on to those of them whose collective output of the products constitutes a major proportion of the total Community production of those products except that:

-- when producers are related to the exporters or importers or are themselves importers of the allegedly dumped or subsidized product the term 'Community industry' may be interpreted as referring to the rest of the producers; - in exceptional circumstances the Community may, for the production in question, be divided into two or more competitive markets and the producers within each market regarded as a Community industry if, - (a) the producers within such market sell all or almost all their production of the product in question in that market, and - (b) the demand in that market is not to any substantial degree supplied by producers of the product in question located elsewhere in the Community.
+- 5. The term 'Community industry' shall be interpreted as referring to the Community producers as a whole of the like product or to those of them whose collective output of the products constitutes a major proportion of the total Community production of those products except that: - when producers are related to the exporters of importers or are themselves importers of the allegedly dumped or subsidized product the term 'Community industry' may be interpreted as referring to the rest of the producers; - in exceptional circumstances the Community may, for the production in question, be divided into two or more competitive markets and the producers within each market regarded as a Community industry if: - (a) the producers within such market sell all or almost all their production of the product in question in that market, and - (b) the demand in that market is not to any substantial degree supplied by producers of the product in question located elsewhere in the Community.